andryou/Decreased-Productivity/readme.md

 2. (optional) Allow in Incognito Mode (Incognito Mode and this extension complement each other!)

 ## Showing Thanks
-* Click on the coffee-cup icon in the Options page to support me :)
+* Click on the coffee-cup icon in the Options page to support me via PayPal :)
+* Bitcoin: **39VJ5L9Yd6WocG6r88uE7ZZnM5J2M5bW92**